e0da/lithp/README.md

 Copyright and License
 ---------------------

-Copyright Justin Force and licensed under the [MIT Licnese][].
+Copyright Justin Force and licensed under the [MIT License][].
 Except the parts that are obviously under some other copyright or license.

 [Build Your Own Lisp]: http://buildyourownlisp.com